Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/u/util-linux/README.md

 -   There is still an issue with the cpeAOCC option which in turn may be due to an issue with SQLite.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 2.42.2 from LUMI/26.03 on.

+-   Trivial port of the EasyConfig for 2.41.3 in 25.09.